sirilyan/homebridge-sleep-screen/README.md

 ## TODO

+### Mac

+Altering the brightness of secondary displays may not work.

+### Windows

-It is not possible to turn on the screen of a Windows 10 system.
+It is not possible to wake a Windows system, nor to adjust the brightness.

-Linux support.
+Remote control has not been implemented.

+### Linux/BSD

+No support yet.